 Zocdoc Finally Ditches a Dated Logo

-The healthcare platform Zocdoc may be considered an industry leader and an innovator in the medical tech space, but until recently many still wondered aloud why their logo looked like it was from 2007 and cost about $80.
+The healthcare platform Zocdoc may be considered an industry leader and an innovator in the medical tech space, but until the company rebranded, many wondered aloud why their logo looked like it was from 2007 and cost about $80.

-The answer is simple: Zocdoc’s old logo was from 2007 and did cost $80!
-That was all the money the company’s founders could scrape together at the time for a graphic designer to craft their brand identity.
-Now, with over $1.8 billion in annual sales, Zocdoc can afford to invest more into their brand.
+Now, with billions in annual sales, Zocdoc can afford to invest more into their brand.
 As a result, they’ve left their old look behind in exchange for a friendly and imaginative identity that speaks to the accessible nature of their platform.

 Catholic Healthcare West is Reborn as Dignity Health

 In 2015, multi-state healthcare system Catholic Healthcare West changed its name to Dignity Health.
-The switch gave the company an opportunity to reposition itself with a new name that had very positive connotations.
+The switch gave the company an opportunity to reposition itself with a new name with extremely positive connotations.